sampov2/jrobotx/README.md

 # JRobotX

-Library to provide compliance with the Web Robot Exclusion protocol (robots.txt)
+Library to provide compliance with the Web Robot Exclusion protocol (robots.txt).
+This is a fork of https://github.com/TrigonicSolutions/jrobotx

 ## Usage